fireship-io/fireship.io/hugo/content/lessons/flutter-radial-menu-staggered-animations/index.md

 }
 {{< /highlight >}}

-### Scale Buttons In-and-Out
+### Open/Close Button Scale Animation

 All of the buttons in the radial menu will be stacked on top of each other, then animated around the center when the menu is opened.

 - The *Tween* defines the values that will change over the course of the animation.
 For example, we start at a size of 150%, then scale down to 0%.
 - The *CurvedAnimation* defines the [Bezier curve](https://www.jasondavies.com/animated-bezier/) - or timing function - of the animation over its lifecycle.
 Flutter has a bunch of built-in curves that that will make your animations more exciting, so experiment with these.
-- *Transform.scale()* wrapped the floating action buttons and will dynamically apply scale changes when the animation is running.
+- *Transform.scale()* wrapps the floating action buttons and will dynamically apply scale changes when the animation is running.